-The Reids would have had to transfer the rest of the Reid graves in the family cemetery when Abraham Moss bought the part of the Reid homestead where the old house and cemetery were from Judge Reid’s estate after he died in 1881.
+Miss Maude talks about having to transfer the rest of the Reid graves in the family cemetery when Abraham Moss bought the part of the Reid homestead where the old house and cemetery were from Judge Reid’s estate after he died in 1881.
 By the way, Abraham Moss was the father of both A. H. Moss, the druggist from Railroad Ave, and Emma Moss who married Alton Foster, a wealthy rice mill owner… who, many years later after Emma’s death, together with his second wife, were guests at my grandparents’ wedding breakfast in April of 1931 in which their daughter Blair, one of Tisolay’s piano students, was a flowergirl.
-(Echos are ringing in my mind’s ear of a 1970s New Orleans gossip columnist, the mother of a girl I went to school with, who loved to sign off with, “… but you knew that.
+(Echos are ringing in my mind’s ear of a 1970s New Orleans gossip columnist, the mother of a girl I went to school with, who loved to sign off with, “… but you knew that‘“.)

 “It is a pretty site, upon a gently rising hill crowned with magnolia and live oak trees. . . . “ – Maude Reid, ca. 1960, at age 78.

 But Tisolay wouldn’t need to be concerned with that.
-When they got to the corner after passing the cemetery, they would indeed have seen the old parsonage on the left at 619 Belden St, same block, 3 houses down, now the home of Fred and Jocina Cordsen’s daughter Marie, her husband of 2 years, John Pitre, a tractor salesman, and their new baby May… whose middle name was Jocina.
+When they got to the corner after passing the cemetery, they would indeed have seen the old parsonage on the left at 619 Belden St, same block, 3 houses down, now the home of Fred and Jocina Cordsen’s daughter Marie, her tractor salesman husband of 2 years, John Pitre, and their new baby May… whose middle name was Jocina.

 ~~~~~ the School and the Kinders ~~~~~

 Across from the old parsonage house on Belden St, they’d have seen the 2nd Ward Public School on a big corner lot.

 ~~~~~ the Jacobsens ~~~~~

-Across from the school and the Kinders were two houses belonging to the Jacobsens, mother and son, the family of Simon Baker Jacobsen, Jocina’s brother who was named after an uncle who’d been shot hunting seals near Greenland, if you remember.
+Across from the school and the Kinders were two houses belonging to the Jacobsens, mother and son, the family of Simon Baker Jacobsen, Jocina’s brother.
 Gardina Goos Jacobsen, the mother, now 64, is on the corner in the older house of the two, built in 1876 by her husband Simon.
 He had bought the large lot on the edge of the fledgling settlement from Jacob Ryan for $750 that summer, a few years after arriving with his young wife to captain a schooner for Daniel Goos, his wife’s uncle.
-(A lot, actually, considering his sister’s succession 2 decades later valued her empty lots at $300, and lots with houses on them at $500.)

-Foehr Islanders both, Simon and Gardina had gotten married in St Johannes Evangelical Lutheran Kirche on Foehr, a massive medieval, 13th-century church beloved enough to Lake Charles’ community of Foehr Islanders for them to name the new Ford/German St church after it, St John’s.
-The Frisian Islanders apparently have a love for their homeland and a loyalty to their distinct culture, which they consider separate and apart from either German or Danish.
+Foehr Islanders both, Simon and Gardina had gotten married in St Johannes Evangelical Lutheran Kirche outside of Wyk on Foehr Island, a massive medieval, 13th-century church beloved enough to Lake Charles’ Foehr Islanders for them to name the new German/Ford St church after it.
+The Frisians apparently have a marked love for their homeland and a loyalty to their distinct culture, which they consider separate and apart from either German or Danish.
 For a while, Lake Charles was proud of it, too.

 . . . . . . . . .

 🎶 Tisolay, were you aware of the Frisian identity of these people?
 There were still some 1st generation Foehr Islanders around when you were growing up, grandparents of your school friends, maybe.
 Gardina lived until 1931, the year you got married and left, and her house was described as being filled with exotic things that Simon brought home from all over the world.
 Of course, that doesn’t mean there were things representing their homeland, which wouldn’t have been exotic to them.
 But sentimental, yes.
 Did you hear people talking about ‘the old country’?
 Recipes?
 Notice their accents?
-Hopefully they weren’t like you, saying not one peep. 🤨 God, how I had to drag what little of your story I got out of you, what little I got.
+Hopefully they weren’t like you . . . 🤨 . . . saying not one peep.
+God, how I had to drag what little of your story I got out of you.
 Nevermind… It’s some solace that I’m hot on the trail of your hometown and the people and events around you, if not you, and that these nice people are reading about you.🎶